RSPwFPGAs/opae-xilinx/README.md

 ![Alt text](./doc/pics/opae_scan_sim_wave.png)

 <a name="overviewlinuxdfl"></a>
-## Demo: Compatibility with Linux dfl-pci driver
+## Demo: Compatibility with Linux dfl-pci driver (Tested with U50 on physical machine)
 "[FPGA Device Feature List(DFL)](https://www.kernel.org/doc/html/latest/fpga/dfl.html)" framework is [involved in Linux 4.19 kernel in 2018](https://www.phoronix.com/scan.php?page=news_item&px=FPGA-DFL-Linux-4.19).
 On Ubuntu 18.04.4 LTS with kernel version 5.3, the FIM can be successfully identified and the AFU can be enumerated.

 ### DFL enumeration result